Mozambican literature

 Mozambican literature refers to the body of written works produced in Mozambique or by Mozambican authors This literature has been shaped by the country's diverse cultures and tumultuous history, including colonialism, independence movements, and civil war.
 Since Mozambique was part of the Portuguese colonial empire until 1975, there are inevitable overlaps with Portuguese literature.
 Mozambican literature is very young, as one can only speak of Mozambican national literature in the narrower sense since independence from Portugal in 1975.

-Mozambican literature can be traced back to the early 20th century, with the publication of the country's first literary journal, O Brado Africano, in 1918.
+Mozambique has literature can be traced back to the early 20th century, with the publication of the country's first literary journal, O Brado Africano, in 1918.
 However, it was not until the 1950s that a distinct Mozambican literary voice emerged, as writers began to challenge colonial oppression and assert their cultural identity.
 The period following Mozambique's independence in 1975 was a particularly fruitful time for Mozambican literature, with writers exploring themes of national identity, social justice, and post-colonialism.
 Mozambican literature has also been influenced by various literary movements.
 In the 1960s and 1970s, the Negritude movement, which celebrated black cultural identity, had a significant impact on Mozambican literature.
 In the post-independence period, the New Wave movement emerged, which sought to challenge traditional literary forms and explore new styles and themes.